Read all about Benjamin Moore Quiet Moments, plus see 25 real homes that use it!

 Ultimately, she realized that the muted look she was going for required considerable grey undertones, and though the paint swatch for Quiet Moments favors green on its own, she got her pale blue look in the end.

-Paired with warm neutrals and pale blue accents, Quiet Moments shows its rich yet muted green tones in this warmly lit, cozy bedroom.
+Paired with warm neutrals and pale blue accents, Quiet Moments shows its rich yet muted green tones in this warmly lit, cozy bedroom shared by Newport Beach Magazine.

-This traditional bedroom bathing in cool natural light looks exquisitely stately in Quiet Moments, showing its icy blue side, paired with slightly off-white crown moulding and trim.
+This traditional bedroom from Home and Living Decor is bathing in cool natural light.
+It looks exquisitely stately in Quiet Moments, showing its icy blue side, paired with slightly off-white crown moulding and trim.

-The warm, slightly yellow light streaming into this dreamy bedroom casts a green glow throughout the space, still allowing the wall paint to show off both its green and blue personality traits.
+The warm, slightly yellow light streaming into this dreamy bedroom from Laurel Bern Interiors casts a green glow throughout the space, still allowing the wall paint to show off both its green and blue personality traits.

 Dining Rooms Using Quiet Moments Paint

 The wall shade has an impressive way of pulling together an array of neutral tones.
-This dining room has a lot going on visually: white trim, white recessed ceiling panels, warm, rustic wood furniture, off-white and deep brown decor accents, and an antique brass chandelier.
+This dining room shared by Color Changes Everything has a lot going on visually: white trim, white recessed ceiling panels, warm, rustic wood furniture, off-white and deep brown decor accents, and an antique brass chandelier.

 Quiet Moments manages to corral all these elements together and calm the eye.

-There’s a lot of cool light coming into this dining room, which has a lot of stark white going on in the trim and buffet.
+There’s a lot of cool light coming into this dining area from The Idea Room, which has a lot of stark white going on in the trim and buffet.
 Quiet Moments on the upper walls manages to retain its softness and keeps the room from feeling chilly.

 Kitchens Using Quiet Moments Paint

-How cute is this retro-inspired kitchen?
+How cute is this retro-inspired kitchen from Postcards from the Ridge?
 The mint green, vintage stove and range hood is an unusual but welcome pairing with walls painted in Quiet Moments, which leans blue by comparison but also reveals subtle undertones of soft green.

 Leave it to West Elm to style a magazine-worthy display.
-Quiet Moments looks absolutely pro as a gorgeously blue-green wall shade behind the long, open shelving.
+Quiet Moments looks absolutely pro as a gorgeously blue-green wall shade behind the long, open shelving (shared by Color Changes Everything).

 Living Spaces Using Quiet Moments Paint

-Even in vaulted spaces with a ton of natural light, Quiet Moments plays a neutral role, adding a soft whisper of color without feeling overbearing.
+Even in vaulted spaces with a ton of natural light, Quiet Moments plays a neutral role, adding a soft whisper of color without feeling overbearing (via The Home Coloriste).

 Rooms with warm, yellow lighting will bring out definite green shades within Quiet Moments.
-It’s a surefire choice for beachy, coastal decor styles.
+It’s a surefire choice for beachy, coastal decor styles, like this one seen at Favorite Paint Colors.

-This cloud-like sanctuary got a soft wash of color with Quiet Moments at 50% intensity.
+This cloud-like sanctuary from Porch Day Dreamer got a soft wash of color with Quiet Moments at 50% intensity.
 Paired with white trim and furniture, the paint shade looks like a pale blue sky.

 Can Quiet Moments work on built-in cabinets and bookshelves?
 Why, yes!
-Turns out, it’s a lovely color to pair next to the rustic stonework of the fireplace in this cottage-inspired living space.
+Turns out, it’s a lovely color to pair next to the rustic stonework of the fireplace in this cottage-inspired living space (shared by Ballard Designs).

-Here’s further proof that Quiet Moments looks excellent in rooms with neutral and blue decor palettes.
+Here’s further proof that Quiet Moments looks excellent in rooms with neutral and blue decor palettes (via Favorite Paint Colors).

 Here’s an interesting twist for you.
 An example when the paint shade we’re discussing doesn’t work.
 Magazine Mom tried Quiet Moments in her living room and decided it looked too blue, so she repainted in Revere Pewter.